‘The president of the United States is the whistleblower,’ Stephen Miller says

 Democrats argued that the documents released by the Trump administration last week reveal that the president was misusing his office.

 Rep. Hakeem Jeffries, D-N.Y., said the president’s call clearly showed an abuse of power that justified impeachment proceedings.
-In an appearance on CNN’s “State of the Union,” he invoked a line from the film “The Godfather,” saying Trump used a “high-pressure tactic” by asking for an investigation of the Bidens.
+In an appearance on CNN’s “State of the Union,” he invoked a line from “The Godfather,” saying Trump used a “high-pressure tactic” by asking for an investigation of the Bidens.

 “It was an offer that the Ukrainian president could not refuse,” Jeffries said.